Black Friday (1944): Battle

-In the second attack, scheduled for 5:00 pm, "A" Company would advance on the right and "D" Company on the left, with the remains of "C" Company to support "D" Company.
+In the second attack, scheduled for 5:00 pm, "A" Company planned to advance on the right and "D" Company on the left, with the remains of "C" Company to support "D" Company.

 At 5:00 pm, the attack jumped off again, supported by machine gun, tank, and artillery fire.
-The armored flamethrowers were employed against German positions with "considerable effect on the enemy," but one flamethrower was lost.
-It was reported that "A" Company had reached its objective by 6:20 pm, but their situation was described as "sticky," with German resistance being heavy.
+The armoured flamethrowers were employed against German positions with "considerable effect on the enemy," but one flamethrower was lost.
+It was reported that "A" Company had reached its objective by 6:20 pm, but their situation was described as "sticky", with German resistance being heavy.
 By 6:30, "D" Company was on its objective as well.
-In reality, "A" Company was "not nearly at its objective," and had suffered heavy losses.
-By the early morning of 14 October, firing on both sides quieted down, and at 1:00 am, the brigadier ordered that the battalion should be withdrawn.
+In reality, "A" Company was "not nearly at its objective" and had suffered heavy losses.
+By the early morning of 14 October, firing on both sides quieted down, and at 1:00 am, the brigadier ordered the battalion to be withdrawn.
 When the men returned to their companies' areas, they were given hot food and allowed to rest until 4:00 pm, foregoing lunch.
-Stretcher bearers and other medical personnel worked all day in the beet fields in order to locate and evacuate wounded men.
+Stretcher bearers and other medical personnel worked all day in the beet fields to locate and evacuate wounded men.
 Initial reports listed eight officers and 178 other ranks as casualties; killed, wounded, or missing in action.
-Total casualties were not as high as those suffered by the Black Watch during the earlier Battle of Verrieres Ridge in July 1944 (307, including five officers and 118 other ranks killed or died of wounds), but what set Black Friday apart was the final ratio of killed in action and captured to total casualties; 83 out of 145.
+Total casualties were not as high as those suffered by the Black Watch during the earlier Battle of Verrières Ridge in July 1944 (307, including five officers and 118 other ranks killed or died of wounds), but what set Black Friday apart was the final ratio of killed in action and captured to total casualties; 83 out of 145.